dharsh8886-lgtm/DeepFER/README.md

-# DeepFER - Facial Emotion Recognition Using Deep Learning
+# DeepFER - Facial Emotion Recognition Using CNN

-This project uses a CNN model to classify facial emotions into:
+## Overview
+DeepFER is a facial emotion recognition system developed using a Convolutional Neural Network (CNN).
+It detects human facial expressions from live webcam input or uploaded images and classifies them into one of seven emotions.

+## Features
+- Live webcam emotion detection
+- Image upload emotion detection
+- Face detection using OpenCV
+- CNN-based emotion classification
+- User-friendly Gradio web interface
+- Deployable on Render

+## Emotion Classes
 - Angry
 - Disgust
 - Fear